MerlinofMines/EasyCommands/docs/EasyCommands/collections.md

 ## Removing Items from a List

 Just like you can add items, you can remove items.
 Use the "-" operation.
 If the supplied value to subtract is a string, the item will be removed by key.
-If the supplied value is an index, the item will be removed by index.
-If the supplied value is a list, all items in the list will try to be removed.
+If the supplied value is a number, the item will be removed by index (0 based).
+If the supplied value is a list, all items in the list will try to be removed either by key if strings or index if numeric.

 ```
 set myList to ["one" -> 1, "two" -> 2, "three" -> 3]